awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 **Note**
 Amazon RDS takes DB snapshots during the upgrade process only if you have set the backup retention period for your DB instance to a number greater than 0\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-When you upgrade the primary DB instance, all the in\-Region read replicas are also automatically upgraded\.
-After the upgrade workflow starts, the replica instances wait for the `pg_upgrade` to complete successfully on the primary DB instance\.
-Then the primary instance upgrade waits for the replica instance upgrades to complete\.
+When you perform a major version upgrade of the primary DB instance, all the in\-Region read replicas are also automatically upgraded\.
+After the upgrade workflow starts, the read replicas wait for the `pg_upgrade` to complete successfully on the primary DB instance\.
+Then the primary DB instance upgrade waits for the read replica upgrades to complete\.
 You experience an outage until the upgrade is complete\.
-If you have any older replicas from earlier major versions they aren't upgraded\.

 If your DB instance is in a Multi\-AZ deployment, both the primary writer DB instance and standby DB instances are upgraded\.
 The writer and standby DB instances are upgraded at the same time\.